eristoddle/WSO2-Docker-Compose/README.md

 - To restart docker running in RancherOS: `sudo ros service restart`
 - Stop all containers: `docker stop $(docker ps -a -q)`
 - Remove all containers: `docker rm $(docker ps -a -q)`

-If you make a mistake creating a stack and try again and get errors about a name not being unique the second time, try a new name for a stack.

 ### Configuring an insecure registry in Rancher